DawnbrandBots/yaml-yugi-ko/README.md

 - OCG cards that are missing Korean ruby text in their names on the official database

 The pipeline will match cards based on `konami_id`.
 You may specify other identifiers for reference, but they will be ignored.
+Once a card is matched, any of `name`, `text`, or `pendulum` that are not blank will replace existing data from other sources.

 `name` should have ruby text annotated using HTML markup, e.g. `<ruby>BF<rt>블랙 페더</rt></ruby>－극북의 블리자드`.
 If a card is not a Pendulum Monster or has no Pendulum Effect, leave `pendulum` empty.